daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Dependency|libcurl<br>libjson-c<br>libmosquitto<br>openssl<br>C or C++ application

 #### 1.1.3 Thing+ Gateway
 The Thing+ Gateway can be implemented on high end hardware.
 The Thing+ Gateway is a Node.js application program.
 Whatever hardware is used must have the ability to run node.js.
 There is another protocol between the Thing+ Gateway and hardware/device applications we call the "Device Agent".
 The Thing+ Gateway connects hardware to the Thing+ Cloud server and composes MQTT & HTTP messages with the purpose of sending status and data/values to the server.
-Sensing sensors, actuating actuators and running a JSONRPC server must be possible on any hardware you use to set up a Thing+ gateway.
+Sensing sensors, actuating actuators and running a JSONRPC server must be possible on any hardware you use to set up a Thing+ Gateway.

 Category|Descriptions
 ---|---